sebgreg/react-native-elements/docs/rnw-progress.md

   - src/config/ViewPropTypes.js split into .ios .android and .web
   - added "moduleNameMapper" to jest config in package.json
   - added module.resolve.extensions to webpack.config.js

+2017-11-20:

+quick update:

+Still a few days away from a PR... testing for web needs a slightly different setup than what's already there.
+All original tests are passing except for one.